Keeping It Clean!

 The NCC also has received industry requests for photographs of plastics and other potential contaminants, such as those on these posters.
 So, the NCC urges producers and ginners with similar photographs to email them to firstname.lastname@example.org for use in future NCC educational materials.

-(NEW Contamination) A Very Serious Matter
+Very Serious Matter

 Cotton's Agenda story in August 3, 2017 edition of Cotton Farming.
 As the 2017 harvest and ginning season approaches, National Cotton Council President Gary Adams urges its members to continue giving top priority to lint contamination prevention.